Whether you’re new to the idea or have been using it for a while, it can be confusing figuring out how to take CBD oil without the proper guidance.

 This is because it’s the easiest way to keep track of how much CBD you have taken.

-It is also the method that provides the second highest level of CBD bioavailability, after vaping.
+It is also the method that provides the highest level of CBD bioavailability.

 Since most e-liquids contain CBD alone and not the other cannabinoids, taking CBD oil is thought to give the quickest, and most thorough benefits.